Photo credits (left to right): Photo credits (top to bottom): Wikimedia Commons; Wikimedia Commons; Wikimedia Commons

 Figs are a soft sweet fruit, with a very thin outer skin and an inside full of small seeds.
 Figs range in color and texture.
 With over one hundred and fifty kinds of figs, the most popular varieties include:

-Black Mission: blackish-purple skin and pink colored flesh
+- Black Mission: blackish-purple skin and pink colored flesh

-Kadota: green skin and purplish flesh
+- Kadota: green skin and purplish flesh

-Calimyrna: greenish-yellow skin and amber flesh
+- Calimyrna: greenish-yellow skin and amber flesh

-Brown Turkey: purple skin and red flesh
+- Brown Turkey: purple skin and red flesh

+Fresh Figs should be kept refrigerated and can be stored between 5 and 7 days.
 Figs can be frozen in a sealed bag or container for up to 6 months.

-Wash figs with cool water
+- Wash figs with cool water.

-Remove the stem and gently wipe dry the figs.
+- Remove the stem and gently wipe dry the figs.

-Figs can be then eaten as a whole or added to oatmeal or any other whole grain breakfast or to a fennel salad.
+- Figs can be then eaten as a whole or added to oatmeal or any other whole grain breakfast or to a fennel salad.